-The display normally shows the Standard Display of return or discharge air temperature and setpoint when the unit is on.
+The display normally shows the Standard Display of return or discharge air temperature and setpoint.
 Other operating and unit information can also be shown here.
-All possible segments and operating icons are shown in the illustration on the previous page.
+All possible segments and operating icons are shown in the illustration on page 19.

 Icons